o-jill/washcrus/readme.md

 1. Clone repo. or unzip WashCrus archive to certain path where is allowed to run CGI script.
 2. Edit ./config/mail.yaml.sample and save it as ./config/mail.yaml
 3. Change KEY in userinfofile.rb
+4. Run "bundle" to get required gems.
-4. Run "rake init" to generate db file.
+5. Run "rake init" to generate db file.
-5. Access washcrus.rb by your browser.
+6. Access washcrus.rb by your browser.

+required "gem"s
+* bundler
+ * mail
+ * rake